oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/zero_copy_data_transfer/README.md

 | Optimized for                     | Description
 ---                                 |---
 | OS                                | Linux* Ubuntu* 18.04; Windows* 10
-| Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Stratix® 10 SX FPGA
+| Hardware                          | Intel® Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX FPGA)
 | Software                          | Intel&reg; oneAPI DPC++ Compiler (Beta)
 | What you will learn               | How to use Restricted USM for the FPGA
 | Time to complete                  | 15 minutes

-_Notice: Limited support in Windows*, Compiling for FPGA hardware is not supported in Windows*_</br>
-_Notice: Restricted USM (and therefore this tutorial) is only supported for the Intel® Programmable Acceleration Card (PAC) with Intel Stratix 10 SX FPGA_
+_Notice: Restricted USM (and therefore this tutorial) is only supported for the Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA)_

 ## Purpose
 The purpose of this tutorial is to show you how to take advantage of zero-copy host memory for the FPGA to improve the performance of your design.
 On an FPGA, all host and shared allocations are implemented as *zero-copy* data in host memory.
 This means that the FPGA will access the data directly over PCIe, which can improve performance in cases where there is little or no temporal reuse of data in the FPGA kernel.
 This tutorial includes two different kernels: one using traditional SYCL buffers (`src/buffer_kernel.hpp`) and one using restricted USM (`src/restricted_usm_kernel.hpp`) that takes advantage of zero-copy host memory.
 Before completing this tutorial, it is suggested you review the **Explicit USM** (explicit_usm) tutorial.